eliotcochrane/eliotcochrane.github.io/_posts/2023-11-14-preseason-wax.md

 - Black bases warm quicker than colored bases

 **Overall**<br>
 Waxing skis can feel daunting at first.
 The handheld infrared waxing method, on the surface, sounds great due to reduced chances of burning the base and damaging the core of the ski.
 Also, we should reduce our wax impact by creating less waste from waxing.
-But don't let the rose-tinted glasses fool you; it can be very fickle if handheld.
+But don't be fooled; it can be very fickle if handheld.
 When making multiple passes up and down the ski, the melting point of the wax can be difficult to spot if done by a beginner.
 This is an interesting evolution of the waxing method but should be left to the shop with their already calibrated units or to those who are enthusiasts and are willing to risk a poor wax job in exchange for gaining ski tuning credentials.

 ### DPS PHANTOM Glide